Ctenophorus isolepis: Description

 Adult central military dragons range in colour from yellowish to reddish-brown, with blotches and flecks ranging in colour from pale to dark.
-Adults have a total length (including tail) of 21–26.5 cm.
+Adults have a total length (including its tail) of 21–26.5 cm.

 Ecology, behaviour and distribution

 The central military dragon lives in arid parts of central and western Australia areas of sand-ridge deserts and loamy flats usually in areas with spinifex ground cover which they will hide in if alarmed.
 They live entirely above-ground, usually avoiding elevated and exposed areas, instead preferring to forage in areas of bare ground between low vegetation.
-They occur in outback Western Australia, across into the southern half of the Northern Territory and north-western South Australia, as well as into south-western Queensland.C. rubens was previously considered to be a subspecies.
+They occur in outback Western Australia, across into the southern half of the Northern Territory and north-western South Australia, as well as into south-western Queensland.

+C. rubens was previously considered to be a subspecies.